 Why it matters

-• Cyndi Lauper's encouragement for authenticity contrasts sharply with the media's handling of Charlie Kirk's assassination, highlighting societal tensions.
+- Cyndi Lauper's encouragement for authenticity contrasts sharply with the media's framing of Charlie Kirk's assassination, highlighting societal tensions.

-• Critics argue that focusing on Kirk's rhetoric overshadows the broader issue of political violence against conservatives, revealing a potential double standard.
+- Critics argue that media focus on Kirk's rhetoric overshadows the broader issue of violence against conservatives, revealing biases in reporting.

 What’s next